Moonglow (novel): Plot summary

 The novel is about the story of the author's (Chabon) grandfather.
 Throughout the book, the grandfather's name is not referred to.

 The story is sort of a memoir, jumping around in time.
-It starts with the narrator stating how his grandfather got arrested.
+It starts with the narrator stating how his grandfather was arrested.

 Reception

 Sam Sacks writing for The Wall Street Journal appreciated the non-fiction elements of the novel in contrast to Chabon's other works.
 Sacks said, "Moonglow is a movingly bittersweet novel that balances wonder with lamentation."
 For The New York Times, Michiko Kakutani found that, "Mr. Chabon weaves these knotted-together tales together into a tapestry that’s as complicated, beautiful and flawed as an antique carpet. […] Although 'Moonglow' grows overly discursive at times, it is never less than compelling when it sticks to the tale of Mike's grandparents — these damaged survivors of World War II who bequeath to their family a legacy of endurance, and an understanding of the magic powers of storytelling to provide both solace and transcendence".
+In the Sunday New York Times Book Review, critic A.O.
+Scott wrote, "Whatever else it is — a novel, a memoir, a pack of lies, a mishmash — this book is beautiful."

 The book was discussed in January 2017 on BBC Radio 4's Saturday Review.

 Moonglow was a finalist for the 2016 National Book Critics Circle Award in fiction.